 The following items of financial assets and financial liabilities are not disclosed in the statement of financial position at their fair value: cash and cash equivalents, trade receivables and prepayments, loans granted, borrowings, other financial liabilities, trade debts.
-The management of the Company have evaluated that the fair values of these assets and liabilities as of 31 December 2018 and 2017 are approximately equal to their carrying amount.
-Fair value of trade receivables and payables, loans and other non-derivative financial assets, as well as liabilities was treated as their carrying amount due to relatively short term of instruments concerned (level 3).
+The management of the Company have evaluated that the fair values of these assets and liabilities as of 31 December 2019 and 2018 are approximately equal to their accounting value.
+Fair value of trade receivables and payables, loans and other non-derivative financial assets, as well as liabilities was treated as their accounting value due to relatively short term of instruments concerned (level 3).

-The tables below summarize the Company's financial assets and liabilities measured at fair value.
+The tables below summarise the Company's financial assets and liabilities measured at fair value.
 Financial instruments are provided in three fair value levels, as described in the note "Accounting principles".

-Financial instruments were not reclassified from one level to the next in 2018 and 2017.
+Financial instruments were not reclassified from one level to the next in 2019 and 2018.